The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 Strategy and Performance

-Aside from the people- and culture-related benefits of focusing on DEI, many CEOs neglect to identify and capitalize on the strategic and financial benefits of a diverse workforce.
+Aside from the people- and culture-related benefits of focusing on DEI strategy, many CEOs neglect to identify and capitalize on the strategic and financial benefits of a diverse workforce.
 DEI is shown to impact decision-making and increase innovation and creativity in organizations.
 Diverse teams bring various perspectives and experiences, which can lead to new ideas and solutions.

 Leveraging DEI for Business Impact